gluster/gluster-ansible-infra/README.md

 ```

 * vgname: Required, string defining the VG name to belong to
 * pvname: Required, string defining the device paths to pass to the lvg module.
-Currently the behavior of passing multiple devices is undefined, but should be handled corectly in simple cases
+Currently the behavior of passing multiple devices is undefined, but should be handled correctly in simple cases
 -----------------------
 #### Logical Volume variable